 2016-2018 TN Teacher Fellow

-Meagan England is an Instructional Coach.
-She graduated from East Tennessee State University with a B.S. in elementary education and earned an M.S. in educational administration and supervision and an Ed.S. in curriculum and instruction.
-Meagan serves as a Content Coach for Instructional Partners and is the author of Oodles of Teaching Fun blog.
-She co-founded Empowering Tri-State Teacher Advisory Group to provide educators with professional development and leadership opportunities.
-Meagan also serves on the Advisory and Steering Committee for the Claiborne County Boys and Girls Club.
-She is also an alumni fellow for SCORE and America Achieves.
+Meagan England is an Accountability Instructional Supervisor and previously served as an Instructional Coach, K-8 Reading Interventionist and a 5th and 6th grade ELA teacher.
+She graduated from East Tennessee State University with a BS in elementary education and earned an MS in educational administration and supervision and an EdS in curriculum and instruction from Lincoln Memorial University.
+She is currently a doctoral candidate at Lincoln Memorial University.
+Meagan also serves as a Hope Street Group Fellow, an Instructional Partners Curriculum Collaborative Facilitator, and an educational blogger.
+She co-founded Empowering Tri-State Teacher Advisory Group to provide educators with professional development and leadership opportunities to improve instruction for all students.
+She is also an alumni teacher fellow for SCORE and America Achieves.

 2016-2017 TN Teacher Fellow